lekenzi/lekenzi/README.md

 ## About Me

-Passionate software engineer specializing in AI, Machine Learning, and System Reliability.
-Experienced in developing and optimizing algorithms, integrating sensors (LiDAR, IMU) with vision systems, and enhancing system performance in real-time applications.
-Skilled in full-stack web development, deep learning, and DevOps practices.
+AI Engineer specializing in sensor fusion, real-time action recognition, and scalable ML systems.
+Experienced in deploying deep learning models with PyTorch and ROS2, building FastAPI services, and managing collaborative workflows.
+Passionate about creating reliable, high-performance AI solutions that bridge research and production.

 ## Skills